Proving the 6d Cardy Formula and Matching Global Gravitational Anomalies: Introduction

-In~\cite{DiPietro:2014bca}, Di Pietro and Komargodski introduced analogs to the Cardy formula for 4d and 6d superconformal field theories (SCFTs), establishing universal relations between the perturbative anomalies and the Cardy limit (high temperature limit) of the superconformal index.\footnote{There are other universal limits of the partition function of CFTs in $d>2$ that are also called Cardy formulae.
-See \emph{e.g.}~\cite{Shaghoulian:2015kta,Choi:2018hmj,Cabo-Bizet:2019osg,Kim:2019yrz,Nahmgoong:2019hko}. } These higher-dimensional Cardy formulae involve a sum of terms, which depend on the background geometry and gauge fields, whose overall coefficients are determined by the perturbative anomaly coefficients.
-Supersymmetry plays a key role in the higher dimensional Cardy formulae of~\cite{DiPietro:2014bca}, particularly because supersymmetric partition functions are (expected to be) \emph{geometric invariants} -- roughly speaking, quantities that depend only on a subset of the bosonic background data~\cite{Closset:2012ru,Alday:2013lba,Closset:2013vra,Closset:2014uda,Closset:2019ucb}.
+In~\cite{DiPietro:2014bca}, Di Pietro and Komargodski introduced analogs of the Cardy formula for 4d and 6d superconformal field theories (SCFTs), establishing universal relations between perturbative anomalies and the Cardy limit (high temperature limit) of the superconformal index.\footnote{There are other universal limits of the partition function of CFTs in $d>2$.
+The governing formulae are also called Cardy formulae in the literature.
+See \emph{e.g.}~\cite{Shaghoulian:2015kta,Choi:2018hmj,Cabo-Bizet:2019osg,Kim:2019yrz,Nahmgoong:2019hko}. } These higher-dimensional Cardy formulae involve a sum of terms that depend on the background geometry and gauge fields, whose overall coefficients are determined by the perturbative anomaly coefficients.
+Supersymmetry plays a key role in their higher dimensional Cardy formulae, particularly because supersymmetric partition functions are (expected to be) \emph{geometric invariants} -- roughly speaking, quantities that depend only on a subset of the bosonic background data~\cite{Closset:2012ru,Alday:2013lba,Closset:2013vra,Closset:2014uda,Closset:2019ucb}.
+Let us elaborate this point.
 Unlike the partition function of a 2d CFT on an arbitrary Riemann surface, which only depends on the complex structure (in the absence of chemical potentials), the metric dependence for the partition function of higher dimensional CFTs is much more complicated in general.
-However, the supersymmetric partition function $\cZ_{\cM_{d}}$ for an even-dimensional SCFT on a spacetime manifold $\cM_{d}$ is (believed to be) sensitive to a much smaller subset of the metric data; namely, the topology and the complex structure moduli of $\cM_{d}$, just like in 2d.\footnote{This is proven for 4d $\cN=1$ SCFTs in~\cite{Closset:2013vra,Closset:2014uda}, and it would be interesting to pursue a similar argument in 6d by classifying $Q$-exact background couplings.} Taking $\cM_{d}$ to be $S^1 \times \cM_{d-1}$, the complex structure dependence of $\cZ_{\cM_{d}}$ translates into the dependence on the ``transversely holomorphic foliation'' structure of $\cM_{d-1}$.
+However, the supersymmetric partition function $\cZ_{\cM_{d}}$ for a SCFT on a spacetime manifold $\cM_{d}$ is (believed to be) sensitive to a much smaller subset of the metric data; in the case of even dimensions, this subset comprises the topology and the complex structure moduli of $\cM_{d}$.\footnote{This is proven for 4d $\cN=1$ SCFTs in~\cite{Closset:2013vra,Closset:2014uda}, and it would be interesting to pursue a similar argument in 6d by classifying $Q$-exact background couplings.} Taking $\cM_{d}$ to be $S^1 \times \cM_{d-1}$, the complex structure dependence of $\cZ_{\cM_{d}}$ translates into the dependence on the ``transversely holomorphic foliation'' structure of $\cM_{d-1}$.
 In fact, the sole dependence of $\cZ_{S^1 \times \cM_{d-1}}$ on the transversely holomorphic foliation structure of $\cM_{d-1}$ has been proven for 3d $\cN=2$ theories in~\cite{Closset:2013vra,Closset:2014uda} and conjectured for 5d $\cN=1$ theories in~\cite{Alday:2015lta}.\footnote{In~\cite{Closset:2013vra,Closset:2014uda}, it was shown that supersymmetry further demands such a background dependence to be \emph{holomorphic}.
 Recently, in~\cite{Closset:2019ucb}, it was pointed out that this statement is actually (slightly) scheme dependent.
 Nonetheless, since the different regularization schemes are related by local counter-terms, which are of order $\cO(\beta)$~\cite{Closset:2019ucb}, they will not affect the singular terms in the Cardy limit. }